 SCHUYLKILL RIVER TRAIL

-Named the "Best Urban Trail" by readers of USA Today and 10Best, the Schuylkill River Trail cuts a path through southern Montgomery County.
-The trail parallels the Schuylkill River as it winds through Pottstown, Phoenixville (Chester County), Valley Forge, Norristown and Conshohocken on its way to Philadelphia.
+Named the "Best Urban Trail" by readers of USA Today and 10Best, the trail parallels the Schuylkill River through southern Montgomery County through Pottstown, Phoenixville, Valley Forge, Norristown, and Conshohocken on its way to Philadelphia.

 CHESTER VALLEY TRAIL

 The Chester Valley Trail is one of several Montgomery County trails that are still under construction.
 Currently, it is a 1-mile stretch that crosses I-76 in King of Prussia.
 A northern extension to Norristown is planned for completion by Spring 2017.
 Eventually, it will encompass more than 20 miles from Norristown in the north to Downington, Chester County, in the south.

 As the name suggests, Horsham's 5-mile Power Line Trail follows the PECO right-of-way through the township.
 The trail connects many of the township's parks, schools and points of interest, including Deep Meadow Park, Kohler Park, and the Jarret Nature Center.